 Polar Animal Letter Hide and Seek is another fun letter game (it also comes in lowercase letters and numbers 1-30).
-To teach how to play the game, we did this activity as a transition activity!
+To teach how students how to play the game, we did this activity as a transition activity!
 I modeled marking off the letters on the clipboard as the students came up one at a time to guess a letter, say the letter sound, and look for the iceberg.
-Then a few days later, I put the game in the library center for students to play independently.
-I used a cheap pocket chart calendar for this game but you can use any pocket chart you have on hand.
+Then a few days later, I put the game in the Library center for students to play independently.
+I used an inexpensive pocket chart calendar for this game, but you can use any pocket chart you have on hand.

 For this polar animal writing center, I added PENS (yes pens in shades of blue, green, and purple), metallic crayons, penguin stickers, markers, twisty crayons, polar animal paper, and polar animal vocabulary cards.
-If you change up the writing center, it wil keep students interest all year long.
+As you change up the writing center, it will keep students interested all year long!

 Writing on paper gets boring so try writing on foil (aka ice).
 Use dry erase markers so students can write and erase on the foil, just like a dry erase board.

 Finding quality polar animal picture books was tricky.
-There are some great ones like Three Snow Bears by Jan Brett.
-I ordered some good ones on Amazon last week and I’ll work on a Polar Animal Booklist blog post next!
+One that I love is Three Snow Bears by Jan Brett.
+I ordered some other good ones on Amazon last week and I am working on a Polar Animal Book list blog post next!
 You can see the full list HERE in my free curriculum map.

 Math & Science Activities

 Make an iceberg counting game with leftover single serve ice cream cups!
 Cover a tray with foil (aka ice), write a number on the bottom of each cup, and place glass gems in the tray.
 I grabbed these gems from the Dollar Store.
 To play, students toss a polar animal in an iceberg, identify the number, and count out the corresponding number of ice.